Thought of in 2016 and pursued in 2017, this story is more of a sweet romance set in a small shop owned by an older couple.

 After having my first child, I started to see my mental struggles in a new light that made a deep connection with the nature around me.

-Considering I’m fighting daily, the poems bled from my souls like a fresh wound once I started.
+Considering I’m fighting daily, the poems bled from my soul like a fresh wound once I started.
 It took me months to organize and finish, but it finally happened.
-On May 31st, I finally finished the manuscript and submitted it to the Anhinga-Robert Dana Prize for Poetry Contest in hopes of having it professionally published.
-Unfortunately, I was rejected on November 1st, so I decided to self-publish.
+The first book I ever published, I carry the most pride in this one and what I think it can offer the world.

-Now you can buy it as a paperback or eBook on Amazon.
+Now you can buy it as a paperback or ebook.

-As I started writing To Be Ill, I reflected on the fact that I’m not only identified by my mental state.
+As I started writing Naturally Abnormal, I reflected on the fact that I’m not only identified by my mental state.
 There is more to me on the inside and outside.
 Considering that, I began to write another line of poems.

 More of a memoir-style, the poems about my ethnicity are common experiences to the average Black American (not African American, mind you.
 That is different considering African immigration!)
 Capturing these past and present memories, I look inside at a pride and shame of being something I can’t control.
 Nevertheless, the book does inspire the same in those who read it–in my opinion, at least.